-- (2) In the discharge of the Director's functions under this Act, the Director shall be assisted by coastal zone inspectors. - (3) The Barbados Coast Guard shall exercise the powers granted by the section 208 of the Defence Act, Cap.
-159 in circumstances where the Barbados Coast Guard deems necessary to exercise such powers to protect the coast and costal waters of Barbados. - (3) The Director may in accordance with section 9(2) of the Defence Act, Cap.
-159 seek the assistance of the Barbados Coast Guard where he deems it necessary for the management of coast and coastal waters and the Barbados Coast Guard shall assist when called upon to do so.
+- 9.(1) The Director shall be assisted by such a number of public officers as may be designated by the Minister to discharge the functions of coastal zone inspector under this Act. - (2) The Barbados Coast Guard shall exercise the powers granted by the section 208 of the Defence Act, Cap.
+159 in circumstances where the Barbados Coast Guard deems necessary to exercise such powers to protect the coast and costal waters of Barbados.

+- (3) The Director may in accordance with section 9(2) of the Defence Act, Cap.
+159 seek the assistance of the Barbados Coast Guard where he deems it necessary for the management of coastal resources and the Barbados Coast Guard shall assist when called upon to do so. - (4) (Insert 6(5))